Marital property law in the European Union

 When it comes to the settlement of marital property, in the case of divorce, death, inheritance and gifts, it is not uncommon for foreign law to apply.
+However, when it comes to marital property law in the European Union you might wonder which law applies.

 Settlement of marital property